What is lust vs love?

 Here are some of the ways that you can tell the difference between lust vs. love.

 The feelings associated with real love vs lust are very different.
 Love is an intense feeling of care and affection that you feel for another person.
 It’s so intense that a person who experiences love often forms a secure emotional attachment to the person they love.

-Lust is more of a raw sexual desire and a pull between each other which is often based on physical attraction and which can either fizzle out or turn into love.
+Lust is more of a raw sexual desire and a pull between each other which is often based on physical attraction.
+This can either fizzle out or turn into love.

-Love usually occurs as a couple start to discover each other’s personality, and develop trust and understanding in each other.
+Love usually occurs as a couple starts to discover each other’s personality, and develop trust and understanding in each other.
 This is the difference between lust and love.